bobbyluig/eclipse/docs/src/tutorial.md

 ### Battery

 Servos drain a lot of amps.
 This is a problem if the computer is hooked up to the same battery.
 We had a problem where the network would randomly cut off and the robot would turn into a zombie.
 This is not surprising, because the wireless dongle actually draws some amperage.
 Measure and test to ensure that this does not happen to you.
-Optimally, have a separate battery for the onboard computer.
+Optimally, have a separate battery for the on-board computer.

-Try to choose a rechargeable batter that can supply the necessary amperage and compute the runtime to ensure tha the robot does not die in 5 minutes.
+Try to choose a rechargeable batter that can supply the necessary amperage and compute the runtime to ensure that the robot does not die in 5 minutes.
 Also, monitor the battery voltage.
 Smart battery chargers will not charge over-discharged Li-Po batteries because it is dangerous.
 Never go below 3.0 volts per cell!

 ### Camera